BrownieO/Conlang-notes/Vocabulary/Science/celestial.md

+---
+description: Merkurien, Benusien, Ertsien, Eufiten, Saturnien, Uranien, Neptunien, Plutien.
+---

 # Celestial bodies
 Celestial bodies are those that float in the outer space.

 ## Stars (Estrelseon)
 Stars are huge balls of glowing plasma.
-In Balkeon, our star is named "Soreon".
+In Balkeon, our star is named **"Soreon"**.

 ## Planets (Planetseon)
 Planets are large bodies that float around stars.